immersive-web/webxr/spatial-tracking-explainer.md

 It is expected that developers will often choose to preview `immersive` experiences with a similar experience `inline`.
 In this situation, users often expect to see the scene from the same perspective when they make the transition from `inline` to `immersive`.
 To accomplish this, developers should grab the `transform` of the last `XRViewerPose` retrieved using the `inline` session's `XRReferenceSpace` and set it as the `originOffset` of the `immersive` session's `XRReferenceSpace`.
 The same logic applies in the reverse when exiting `immersive`.

 #### Unbounded to Bounded
-When building an experience that is predominantly based on an `XRUnboundedReferenceSpace`, developers may occasionally choose to switch to an `XRBoundedReferenceSpace`.
+When building an experience that is predominantly based on an `unbounded` reference space, developers may occasionally choose to switch to a `bounded` reference space.
 For example, a whole-home renovation experience might choose to switch to a bounded reference space for reviewing a furniture selection library.
 If necessary to continue displaying content belonging to the previous reference space, developers may call the `XRFrame`'s `getPose()` method to re-parent nearby virtual content to the new reference space.

 ### Click-and-drag view controls
 Frequently with inline sessions it's desirable to have the view rotate when the user interacts with the inline canvas.
 This is useful on devices without tracking capabilities to allow users to still view the full scene, but can also be desirable on devices with some tracking capabilities, such as a mobile phone or tablet, as a way to adjust the users view without requiring them to physically turn around.